citp/privacy-policy-historical/o/op/opi/opinionoutpost.com.md

 **What communications will I receive through the Application/Services or relating to the Services?**

-SSI may contact you to participate in surveys via "push" notifications or SMS/text messages if you expressly agree to receive such communications.
+Dynata may contact you to participate in surveys via "push" notifications or SMS/text messages if you expressly agree to receive such communications.

-In addition, SSI and/or its agents or vendors on behalf of SSI will send email communications to you regarding survey invitations, survey participation, reward or incentive information, inquiries and redemption, newsletters, notices required to be provided hereunder or by law, sweepstakes or promotion entries, notice of winning a sweepstakes or promotion, and in response to inquiries from you.
+In addition, Dynata and/or its agents or vendors on behalf of Dynata will send email communications to you regarding survey invitations, survey participation, reward or incentive information, inquiries and redemption, newsletters, notices required to be provided hereunder or by law, sweepstakes or promotion entries, notice of winning a sweepstakes or promotion, and in response to inquiries from you.

-Where you provide SSI with your telephone number(s), SSI, its clients and/or its Subcontractors may also contact you by telephone in relation to your account, including, without limitation: (i) surveys you have or are participating in; (ii) reward or incentive information, inquiries and redemption; (iii) sweepstakes or promotion entries and prize fulfillment; (iv) responding to your queries; (v) notices under this Privacy Policy; (v) additional survey invitations and/or opportunities; and/or (vi) to validate profile information you have provided to us.
+Where you provide Dynata with your telephone number(s), Dynata, its clients and/or its Subcontractors may also contact you by telephone in relation to your account, including, without limitation: (i) surveys you have or are participating in; (ii) reward or incentive information, inquiries and redemption; (iii) sweepstakes or promotion entries and prize fulfillment; (iv) responding to your queries; (v) notices under this Privacy Policy; (v) additional survey invitations and/or opportunities; and/or (vi) to validate profile information you have provided to us.

-**Does SSI share personal data and other information collected through the Application/Services with third parties?**
+**Does Dynata share personal data and other information collected through the Application/Services with third parties?**

-Pursuant to applicable law, SSI may disclose or transfer personal data and other information collected through the Application/Services to third parties as follows:
+Pursuant to applicable law, Dynata may disclose or transfer personal data and other information collected through the Application/Services to third parties as follows:

 (i) With your consent;

 (ii) In response to a subpoena or an order of a court or government agency;

-(iii) To establish, exercise, or defend legal claims of an individual or SSI, including in order to protect the safety of an individual or to protect SSI's rights and/or property;
+(iii) To establish, exercise, or defend legal claims of an individual or Dynata, including in order to protect the safety of an individual or to protect Dynata's rights and/or property;

-(iv) Between various SSI panels, if you sign up for more than one SSI panel;
+(iv) Between various Dynata panels, if you sign up for more than one Dynata panel;

-(v) To a parent, subsidiary, or affiliate of SSI: (1) in the event of a reorganization or restructuring; or (2) for use and processing in accordance with this Policy or as authorized by you;
+(v) To a parent, subsidiary, or affiliate of Dynata: (1) in the event of a reorganization or restructuring; or (2) for use and processing in accordance with this Policy or as authorized by you;

-(vi) To authorized agents and/or subcontractors of SSI and/or of SSI's clients, who are providing services, including, without limitation, data append services, data validation services, fraud detection and/or prevention services, database matching services, coding services, and reward, incentive, and sweepstakes related services;
+(vi) To authorized agents and/or subcontractors of Dynata and/or of Dynata's clients, who are providing services, including, without limitation, data append services, data validation services, fraud detection and/or prevention services, database matching services, coding services, and reward, incentive, and sweepstakes related services;

 (vii) To a client for limited market research related uses including, without limitation, modeling, validation, data append, database segmentation, and reward, incentive, or sweepstakes redemption, fulfillment, and/or entry;

-(viii) In connection with a change of ownership or control, including, without limitation, a merger or an acquisition of any or all of SSI's business assets, provided that the party receiving or acquiring the personal data agrees to use, protect, and maintain the security, integrity, and confidentiality of personal data in accordance with this Policy;
+(viii) In connection with a change of ownership or control, including, without limitation, a merger or an acquisition of any or all of Dynata's business assets, provided that the party receiving or acquiring the personal data agrees to use, protect, and maintain the security, integrity, and confidentiality of personal data in accordance with this Policy;

-(ix) to a client or to such client’s customer in the event SSI or a third party believes that you have or may violate the intellectual property rights of a third party;
+(ix) to a client or to such client’s customer in the event Dynata or a third party believes that you have or may violate the intellectual property rights of a third party;

-(x) to a client or to such client’s customer in the event SSI or a third party believes that you have violated the Terms of Service;
+(x) to a client or to such client’s customer in the event Dynata or a third party believes that you have violated the Terms of Service;

-(xi) to a third party, which shall include both SSI research clients and third parties that engage in Non-Research Activities to enable such third party to develop marketing campaigns, audience insights, look-alike models and/or to market such third party’s products/services to you; and
+(xi) to a third party, which shall include both Dynata research clients and third parties that engage in Non-Research Activities to enable such third party to develop marketing campaigns, audience insights, look-alike models and/or to market such third party’s products/services to you; and

 (xi) As otherwise permitted pursuant to this Policy.

-Please note, SSI may allow a client to collect PII directly from respondents.
-The disclosure is voluntary and, prior to collection, the client is required to enter into a written agreement with SSI, which, among other things, limits use of the PII.
+Please note, Dynata may allow a client to collect PII directly from respondents.
+The disclosure is voluntary and, prior to collection, the client is required to enter into a written agreement with Dynata, which, among other things, limits use of the PII.

-SSI may license certain PII to third parties (e.g., data brokers, data aggregators, etc.) for their own Non-Research Purposes, including, without limitation, the licensing of individual-level and/or aggregated-level data (e.g., product and/or service purchasing or usage activity, social media activity, website visitation data, internet search history, etc.) for the development of audience insights and/or look-alike models, for the purpose of sale of such data to the third party’s clients/customers for the purpose of performing analytics and providing marketing intelligence and/or to enable such third party to market its products/services to you.
+Dynata may license certain PII to third parties (e.g., data brokers, data aggregators, etc.) for their own Non-Research Purposes, including, without limitation, the licensing of individual-level and/or aggregated-level data (e.g., product and/or service purchasing or usage activity, social media activity, website visitation data, internet search history, etc.) for the development of audience insights and/or look-alike models, for the purpose of sale of such data to the third party’s clients/customers for the purpose of performing analytics and providing marketing intelligence and/or to enable such third party to market its products/services to you.

 Additionally, UIDs and information collected by automated means are provided to third parties, including, without limitation, clients, partners, agents and/or vendor for the purposes of identifying respondents for re-contact surveys or communications, fraud detection and/or prevention, database matching, data validation, data append, coding, data segmentation, and reward, incentive, and/or sweepstakes or promotion related services.

-In connection with your survey data, SSI or the client may associate certain demographic attributes to you.
-SSI may share with third parties, including but not limited to clients, the geographic and/or demographic data SSI collects from you during enrolment or through certain profile questions SSI may ask you.
+In connection with your survey data, Dynata or the client may associate certain demographic attributes to you.
+Dynata may share with third parties, including but not limited to clients, the geographic and/or demographic data Dynata collects from you during enrolment or through certain profile questions Dynata may ask you.
 Such data may be shared with third parties on an individual respondent level or aggregate summary form (i.e. a group of respondents).
-If you voluntarily disclose personal data in connection with your survey data and responses, and SSI collects the survey data and responses, SSI will transfer the survey data and responses, UID and the voluntarily disclosed personal data to the relevant SSI client.
+If you voluntarily disclose personal data in connection with your survey data and responses, and Dynata collects the survey data and responses, Dynata will transfer the survey data and responses, UID and the voluntarily disclosed personal data to the relevant Dynata client.

 **How can I opt-out of certain data collection and/or use?**

 There are multiple opt-out options for users of this Application/Services.

 You can stop all collection of personal data and other information by the Application/Services by uninstalling the Application/Services and/or terminating your participation in the panel(s).
 You may use the standard uninstall processes available as part of your mobile device or via the mobile application marketplace or network and/or you may cancel your panelist account on the panel Site.
-Please note that if you delete the Application/Services, but maintain a profile with one of SSI's websites, we may still collect personal data and other data from you through our site(s).
-Uninstalling the Application/Services will not delete all information collected by SSI prior to uninstalling the Application/Services.
-To delete all information collected by SSI please contact SSI as set forth below.
+Please note that if you delete the Application/Services, but maintain a profile with one of Dynata's websites, we may still collect personal data and other data from you through our site(s).
+Uninstalling the Application/Services will not delete all information collected by Dynata prior to uninstalling the Application/Services.
+To delete all information collected by Dynata please contact Dynata as set forth below.

-Six months following termination of your account, inactivity of your account and/or the date upon which you uninstall the Application/Services, SSI may transfer your PII to a third party data broker and/or data management platform for purposes of resale/reuse by such third party.
+Six months following termination of your account, inactivity of your account and/or the date upon which you uninstall the Application/Services, Dynata may transfer your PII to a third party data broker and/or data management platform for purposes of resale/reuse by such third party.

-If you do not wish for your PII to be used for Non-Research Activities and/or if you do not consent to SSI sharing your PII with third parties after termination of your account and/or removal of the Application/Services from your device, please contact us at privacy@surveysampling.com
+If you do not wish for your PII to be used for Non-Research Activities and/or if you do not consent to Dynata sharing your PII with third parties after termination of your account and/or removal of the Application/Services from your device, please contact us at privacy@surveysampling.com

 **For iOS Opt-out of location data**